wenzi3241/NLG_with_RNN_GAN/README.md

 ### GAN_result/

-Results of sample output and training logs after training GAN, codes are in the reference
+Results of sample output and training logs after training GAN in char level with sequence length of 80, codes are in the reference

 ## Reference